The memories from last Christmas season

 came flooding back during our brief return visit to Providencia.

-Providencia is a very special place to us and to most cruisers that
+Providencia is a very special place to us and to most cruisers who

 remains very much an unspoiled island community.
 We quickly got back